dasch-swiss/dsp-tools/docs/file-formats/excel2json.md

 The sheets should be filled as follows:

 - **Prefixes**
-    - Both columns: "prefixes" and "URI" are mandatory.
+    - Both columns: prefixes and URI are mandatory.
     - At least one prefix has to be declared
 - **Project**
     - All columns: shortcode, shortname, longname are mandatory.